Official state symbol Montana State Flag Adopted 1905 Standardized 1981

 State Flag of Montana

 The Montana state flag was adopted in 1905 and features the state seal on a blue background.
 A landscape showing mountains, the Great Falls of Missouri River, and mining tools fills the circular seal.
 The word Montana appears in gold letters above the seal.
+This page appears in the list of U.S. state flags.

-Meaning of the Montana State Flag
+What the Montana Flag Communicates

 The flag represents Montana's natural resources and industries through the state seal.
 The mountains symbolize Montana's rugged terrain.
 The Great Falls represents the Missouri River and water resources.